If you haven’t heard about microlearning, it’s time to see what this buzzword can do for your business.

-Videos and infographic are changing employee training because they are heavily visual compared to training documents.
+Videos and infographics are changing employee training because they are heavily visual compared to training documents.
 Videos and infographics can be easily shared, explained and even updated as needed.
 These microlearning aids will hold employee attention long enough to convey the pertinent information.
 Videos also often lead to discussion among employees who have viewed them.
 A healthy flow of communication is always a positive in business.

-2. Fit Learning into Your Workflow
+2. Fit Learning Into Your Workflow

 No more pre-scheduled training days.
-No more losing work days to training or having to juggle shifts around employee training.
+No more losing workdays to training or having to juggle shifts around employee training.